musikele/blog-eleventy/_posts/2023/appsmith.md

 eleventyExcludeFromCollections: true
 ---

 Fullstack developers are always looking for tools that can help build applications faster.
 [Appsmith](https://www.appsmith.com/ "Appsmith") is a tool that allows to do exactly that, and after three months of trying, I think there's nothing that can be faster than that.
-With a huge set of limitations, of course, but nonetheless it's still valuable for a lot of situations.
+With a huge set of limitations, of course, but nonetheless it's still valuable in many situations.
 Let's dive in.

 ## What is Appsmith?